skorokithakis/A6lib/README.md

 power-cycle the module if you connect a MOSFET to a pin and control the A6's power supply with it.

+For a sample circuit that uses this library, have a look at [the A6/ESP8266 breakout board](https://gitlab.com/stavros/A6-ESP8266-breakout/) I designed.

 The A6's PWR pin should be permanently connected to Vcc (if you think that's wrong or know a better way, please open an issue).